HyperloopatVCU/FlightComputer/docs/README.md

 Anyone using the software should consult the state diagram for the pod to understand how to control it properly.
 Many of the commands require the pod to be in a certain state before being used.

+## Questios
+For questions about the system or the organization contact John Naylor at naylorjo@vcu.edu or jonaylor89@gmail.com